pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 *Quantitative Structure-Property Relationship* (QSAR in short) is a study of relationship between structures and biological characteristics (e.g. toxicity) of chemical compounds.
-Recently, [Dahl et al.]() applied deep learning to QSAR tasks and achieved better prediction accuracy.
+Recently, Dahl et al. [1] applied deep learning to QSAR tasks and achieved better prediction accuracy.
 This work opened the door of application of Deep Learning (DL) to bioinformatics fields.